qzsf/ben/QueueTheory.md

 * The $\rho$ on top: Represents the demand.
 More demand = more wait.
 * The $1-\rho$ on the bottom: Represents the "recovery capacity."
 As your utilization ($\rho$) fills up, your recovery capacity shrinks.
 When it hits zero, there is nothing left to stop the line from growing forever.

+For a realistic office like the SSA, there is no single math formula that can plug in your parameters and spit out an exact average wait time.
+Erlang assumes that traffic is static and flat.
+It cannot handle an office traffic pattern that has a massive surge at 9:00 AM and a second peak at lunch, the formula will fail.
+Both Erlang-C and Erlang-A are statistically flat because their underlying statistical parameters—the Arrival Rate (\(\lambda \)) and the Service Rate (\(\mu \))—are completely constant and fixed over time.
+Diverse types of cases, ranging from a quick card replacement to a 45-minute disability review, do not work with Erlang equation.
+Instead of trying to compress a chaotic day into a rigid equation, SimPy tracks every event like: single visitor, staff member, customer arrivals, joining queues, services start, end and more individually.